fastnear/intents-terminal-explorer/README.md

 ### Web build errors

 **Error: `zstd-sys` or `secp256k1-sys` compilation failed**
-- Ensure you're using `--no-default-features --features web` flags
+- Ensure you're using `--no-default-features --features egui-web` flags
 - Check `Trunk.toml` has `default-features = false`

 **Runtime error: "time not implemented on this platform"**
-- Known issue: Some time-related code not yet fully WASM-compatible
-- Workaround: Use direct RPC endpoints instead of proxy
-- Status: Active development, fix planned for v0.4.0
+- Fixed in the current runtime shim (`src/platform/runtime_wasm.rs`)
+- If you see this in an older build artifact, wipe `dist/` and rebuild with `trunk build --release`

 **Connection refused to localhost:3030**
 - Web version expects RPC proxy or direct RPC endpoint